hberginc/wine_ratings_data_analysis/README.md

     4. price: Price of wine at the moment it was tasted
     5. province: states, divisons or other special areas within a country where winery is located6

 * With 43 different countries available, the 10 most frequent and 10 least frequent help gain perspective of the true variation in available data per country.
 US, Italy and France have the most available data per country, while China, Slovakia and Egypt have only one sample.
+Note that these ratings were collected from an American based company and pertain ratings that reflect American wine enthusiats higher than other areas.
 ![picture](images/top_least_rated_bar.png)